christianonoh/vecs-school-backend/README.md

 # 📚💻🌐 VECS SCHOOL BACKEND <a name="about-project"></a>

 Welcome to the backend repository of VECS School's course booking system.
 This API-only project, built with Ruby on Rails, powers the seamless booking of courses by enabling users to specify their city and preferred dates.
-It offers a comprehensive set of endpoints, ensuring efficient communication between frontend applications and the backend server.
+It offers a comprehensive set of endpoints, ensuring efficient communication between frontend applications and the backend server..
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>